kurt-krueckeberg/23tree-in-cpp/notes/tree23.rst

 delete swapped key from leaf node

 if leaf is now empty
-   fixTree(empty_leaf_node)
+ ``fixTree(pLeaf, descent_indecies)``

+fixTree

 fixTree Parameters

-1. pnode: an empty node, initially a leaf.
-During recursive calls, pnode is an empty internal 2-node with only one non-nullptr child.
+1. pLeaf: initially an empty leaf node.
+Later, during recursive calls, pnode is an empty internal 2-node with only one non-nullptr child.
 2. child_index: The child index in the parent such that ``pnode->parent->children[child_index] == pnode``.

 fixTree pseudo code